 The Tower of Hanoi

 This is a great puzzle and made out of wood.
-It looks fantastic and gives a challenge to solve in the fewest moves possible.
+It looks fantastic and gives the challenge to solve in the fewest moves possible.
 You can decide on how many rings or discs to have in your puzzle.
 It takes 31 moves for 5 discs and 255 moves with 8.
 You probably want less than 8 Of course you can make 8 discs and they can use fewer to do the puzzle.

 There is some basic woodworking involved with making the base for the puzzle.
 You can choose a variety of woods to make this project really stand out.